 Table of Contents

-Note: If you have not read our previous article on the Largemouth Bass or Smallmouth Bass and don’t have much experience catching these fish, then we encourage you to go give it a read real quick.
+If you have not read our previous article on the Largemouth Bass or Smallmouth Bass and don’t have much experience catching these fish, then we encourage you to go give it a read real quick.

 The best lures and plastics for largemouth vary.
 Some days largemouth want top waters and other times they want a plastic slug on the bottom of a lake bed.
 It’s important to keep your tacklebox stacked with a variety of lures to increase your hook up rate.
 If you know your gear, how to use it, know where the fish tend to be, and generally what type of food they’re chasing that time of year, it is extremely hard to go wrong.

 Soft plastics are often the most common and successful bass lures used fishermen.
 They look real, they feel real, many come with a thin coating which assists in helping them taste like the real thing.